dlang/DIPs/DIPs/DIP1xxx-YS.md

 Another solution is to use comments.
 However, comments still contain noise (i.e. opening and closing comment blocks).
 And there is no guarantee enforced by the compiler that arguments aren't passed with a wrong order.

+## Provisions for future changes

+This DIP includes provision for adding partially specify parameter names with reordering, as well as including naming information inside the mangled names.
+Adding named template instantiation should also remain possible with this DIP implemented.

 ## Breaking Changes and Deprecations

 No breaking changes are expected.